Meet Connie Stark

 The Entrepreneurial Reality: Messy, Simultaneous Building

-Days were relentless: full clinic shifts, startup strategy after hours, frameworks drafted on weekends, and kids shuttled between games and commitments.
+Days were relentless: full clinic shifts, startup strategy after hours, frameworks drafted on weekends, and children shuttled between games and commitments.
 This is entrepreneurship as it actually happens, messy, exhausting, and driven by necessity.
 You build because you must, not because there’s time.
-Every patient interaction informed the next framework.
-The building happened while living the work, not stepping away from it.

 Robyn: Where Everything Converged